 Brown Bag Presentations

 Throughout the spring, summer, and fall, the CCRLC offers brown bag presentations that provide information on current research, resource topics, and history to park staff and the public.
 The CCRLC typically hosts brown bag presentations from April through October at the West Glacier Community Building.
 In 2020, we plan on taking our brown bag presentations online via Facebook Premiere!
 Look for notices on Glacier National Park's social media platforms advertising Science Friday Facebook Premiere events.
 "See" you there!

 Waterton-Glacier Science & History Day

-Each summer, the CCRLC helps to coordinate Science & History Day, a special all-day program highlighting the parks' science and history in Waterton-Glacier International Peace Park.
+Each summer, the CCRLC helps to coordinate Science & History Day, a special all-day program highlighting science and history in Waterton-Glacier International Peace Park.
 This event brings together scientists and historians conducting research in Glacier and Waterton Lakes National Parks, giving them an opportunity to share their insights and research results with the general public.
 The location of this event alternates between the two parks on an annual basis.

 Noxious Weed Blitz